• Skip to primary navigation

 • If you're making sandwiches ahead of time and refrigerating them, I suggest not assembling them more than 12 hours ahead so that the bread doesn't get soggy.
 The night before works well for work lunches.

-easy egg salad sandwich on a plate (close-up)
+two egg salad sandwiches stacked on a plate

 Simple Egg Salad

-If you're tired of boring egg salad, this zesty and flavorful egg salad recipe will change everything!
+If you're tired of boring egg salad, this zesty and flavorful egg salad recipe will change that!
 It's quick and simple to make and uses everyday ingredients that pack a punch.

 Ingredients